 “These moves signify wins for County taxpayers who will benefit from reduced operational costs, including overtime, at the jail as well as our Sheriff’s deputies who will benefit from more efficient staffing models across the compound,” said Sheriff Dart.
 “We were able to initiate these building closures as a result of a number of important factors, including declining national crime trends and our partnership with the judiciary and other key criminal justice stakeholders.
 We’ve made great progress in addressing unjust incarceration and communicating to the public that pre-trial detainment should be used as a last resort for people who pose clear dangers to society, not as a default mechanism for the poor and mentally ill.”

-While the female inmates will maintain the same visitation schedule moving forward, the former Division 1 males may have new visitation schedules based on their new divisions.
-Friends and families of Cook County Jail inmates can find their new division and visiting hours by accessing the inmate locator at www.cookcountysheriff.org.
+While the female individuals in custody will maintain the same visitation schedule moving forward, the former Division 1 males may have new visitation schedules based on their new divisions.
+Friends and families of Cook County Jail individuals in custody can find their new division and visiting hours by accessing the individual in custody locator at www.cookcountysheriff.org.

-Sheriff Dart wishes to thank the Sheriff’s deputies and supervisors who are safely and professionally facilitating the movement of hundreds of inmates over the next two weeks.
+Sheriff Dart wishes to thank the Sheriff’s deputies and supervisors who are safely and professionally facilitating the movement of hundreds of individuals in custody over the next two weeks.
 He also wishes to commend the staff of the Cook County Department of Facilities Management for their cooperation in bringing to fruition the building closures and the renovation of Division 4.